murrellrr/celastrina/@celastrina/http/README.md

 1. You gotta know Azure, at least a little.
 2. You gotta know Javascript and Node.js, duh.

+##Recent Changes
+1. Removed `managed` mode from the `Configuration`.
+Adopting Azure Key Vault and App Configuration changed how to managed resources are handled internally and now no longer required indicating the system uses managed services like Vault.
+2. Support for Application Settings, App Configurations, and a hybrid Application Settings and Vault.

 ##Quick-start
 To use Celastrina.js simply deploy the following to your Microsoft Azure HTTP Trigger function: